protesilaos/my-website/_pages/emacs/ef-themes-pictures.md

 for the specifics of these themes (if you have the package installed, just evaluate this: `(info "(ef-themes) Top")`).

-The following screen shots correspond to version `0.6.0-dev`.
-Some were taken on 2022-09-16.
+The following screen shots correspond to version `0.8.0-dev`.
+They were taken on 2022-10-11.
 The typeface is [Iosevka Comfy, my modified version of Iosevka](https://git.sr.ht/~protesilaos/iosevka-comfy).

 **Enlarge the image**, because the smaller size can affect your